atsuiest/gapigate/README.md

 ### TODO

+- [ ] Add request decrypt when endpoint encrypting is enabled
+- [ ] Add response encrypt when endpoint encrypting is enabled
 - [ ] Add throtling and IP filter for public JWT
 - [ ] OpenSource this thing
 - [X] Add claim validation for protected endpoints (must match target system with system claim)